Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 The reprography room have to contain :
 - 1 printer / scanner
 - 1 trashcan
 - 1 desk

+### q.
+Language Laboratories

+Language laboratories are 25.20m² and are designed to fit 8 peoples.
+There will be 2 in total.

+Language laboratories have to contain:
+- 8 tables
+- 9 chairs
+- 1 whiteboard
+- 1 computer
+- 6 plugs
+- 1 trashcan
+- 1 TV or video projector
+- 1 desk

 ## B. Halls